RESources

 Jamaat-e-Islami: The Global Movement for Sharia Power

 Jamaat-e-Islami isn’t just another regional movement—it’s a calculated campaign for Sharia governance on a global scale.
 Founded by Abul A’la Maududi, JI operates through schools, charities, and political fronts to reshape nations from within.
-As the world looks elsewhere, its influence only deepens.

 Read More